joannawolthuis/MetaboShiny/README.md

 4. Select input data files
  * 4a. (optional) Input a regex string to to adjust peaklist names to metadata sample names - the match is removed from each name.
  * 4b.
 Upload your metadata and positive and negative mode m/z peak files.
-5. Click on the arrow to merge peak data and metadata and create an SQLITE database.
-6. Once step 5 is completed (green tick mark), click on the arrow to the right to generate a CSV file that will serve as the input into MetaboShiny.
+5. Click on the arrow to merge peak data and metadata and convert them to a format that will serve as the input for the analyses.
-7. Once step 6 is completed (green tick mark), continue to the [Data normalization](#data-normalization) step.
+6. Once step 5 is completed (green tick mark), continue to the [Data normalization](#data-normalization) step.

 **THIS FIGURE NEEDS TO BE UPDATED!
 The % filtering is missing**
 ![File Import](inst/www/file_import.png?raw=true "File import")